Lordbear117/Lordbear117/README.md

 - 🎓 Motoko Bootcamp 2023.

-- 🐱‍👤 Praciticing React and Frontend Development.
+- 🐱‍👤 Practicing React and Frontend Development.

 - ☁ Backend with NodeJS, Express and MongoDB for the MERN stack.